Topological Superconducting States and Quasiparticle Transport on Kagome Lattice: Introduction

-The paper is organized as follows.
-Following this introduction, Section \ref{sec:model} describes an effective model on a kagome lattice with chiral charge density wave and superconductivity.
-In Section \ref{Sec.Method}, we present the method for calculating Berry curvature, Chern number, and thermal Hall conductivity.
-In Section \ref{Sec.noSOC}, we present the phase diagrams and thermal Hall conductivity curves for the model without spin-orbit coupling (SOC) as mentioned above.
-In Section \ref{Sec.SOC}, we present the results of the phase diagrams and thermal Hall conductivity for the model with SOC, considering both the chemical potential $\mu=0$ and $\mu=0.1$.
-Section \ref{Sec.Conclusion} presents a discussion on how we can distinguish different pairing symmetries by analyzing the thermal Hall conductivity curves, and concludes the paper.
-Supplementary materials are provided in the appendices.
+The paper is structured as follows.
+Our objective is to dis- tinguish various superconducting pairing symmetry states via the observable quasiparticle transport properties, specifically, the thermal Hall effect.
+After this introductory section, Sec. \ref{sec:model} expounds upon an effective model applied to a kagome lattice characterized by the presence of chiral charge density wave and superconductivity.
+In Sec. \ref{Sec.Method}, we elucidate the methodology employed for the computation of Berry curvature, Chern number, and thermal Hall conductivity.
+Subsequently, in Sec. \ref{Sec.noSOC}, we outline the phase diagrams and thermal Hall conductivity profiles for the model in the absence of spin- orbit coupling (SOC), as previously mentioned.
+Section \ref{Sec.SOC} then presents the outcomes concerning phase diagrams and thermal Hall conductivity for the model incorporating SOC, considering different chemical potential values.
+Section \ref{Sec.Conclusion} engages in a comprehensive discussion on the means by which we can discern distinct pairing symmetries by scrutinizing the thermal Hall conductivity profiles, ultimately concluding the paper’s presentation.
+Supplementary materials are included in the Appendices.